ello/wtf/_posts/policies/2020-03-10-data-policy.md

 Our websites uses cookies and local storage (aka [web storage](https://en.wikipedia.org/wiki/Web_storage)) to distinguish users.
 This helps us to provide you with a good experience when accessing our websites, and also allows us to improve our websites.

-We use cookies to analyse how visitors use our websites and to help us provide a better experience for visitors.
+We use cookies to analyze how visitors use our websites and to help us provide a better experience for visitors.

 # General Information about cookies and local storage